dptech-corp/dflow/README.md

 ##  1. <a name='Overview'></a> Overview
 ###  1.1. <a name='Architecture'></a> Architecture
 The dflow consists of a **common layer** and an **interface layer**.
-Interface layer takes various OP templates from users, usually in the form of python classes, and transforms them into base OP templates that common layer can handle.
+Interface layer takes various OP templates from users, usually in the form of python classes or functions, and transforms them into base OP templates that common layer can handle.

 <p align="center">
 <img src="./docs/imgs/dflow_architecture.png" alt="dflow_architecture" width="400"/>